VilaTiw/Lowckick_WebProgrammingProject/README.md

 29-30.03.23 Learned a bit about Steam Api, used it to collect info about 100 market items, insert it into mongodb and configure to be shown on web-site.
 Configure Gunicorn for Heroku deployment.

+11.04.23 Ended resource limits for Heroku, but project was updated, so i think it will work better on other deployment services.
+Finished with steam auth info, trying dmarketAPI and working on better style

 Technology used for now:
 1. Python